VSO/Obscuramedia

 Method

-- Peel the garlic cloves avoiding smashing them.
+- Heat a flat plan on a medium heat.
+Peel the garlic cloves avoiding smashing them.
 Add a teaspoon of oil to the same pan.
 Fry the garlic cloves over medium-low heat, turning from time to time until softened, browned and slightly charred.
 Remove from heat to a plate and allow to cool.

 - Add a tablespoon of oil to the same pan and heat on medium-high.
 When hot, Roast tomatoes over an open flame or in a dry pan until the skins are charred and the flesh is soft.
 Turn occasionally to cook evenly.